kingller/entry-chunk-webpack-plugin/README.md

 # entry-chunk-webpack-plugin
-A webpack plugin that splits entry file into multiple files and add them to entry of webpack.
+A webpack plugin that splits one entry file into multiple files and add them to entry of webpack.

 ## Install